|Elliott Sound Products||Analogue vs Digital|

 It is educational to examine the circuit carefully, either as a simulation or in physical form.
 The exact circuit shown has been simulated, and it performs exactly as expected.
 All other digital logic gates can be analysed in the same way, but the number of devices needed quickly gets out of hand.
 In the early days of digital logic, simpler circuits were used and they were discrete.
 ICs as we know them now were not common before 1960, when the first devices started to appear at affordable prices.
 It's also important to understand that when the IC is designed, the engineer(s) have to consider the analogue properties.

 Before digital computers, analogue computers were common, many being electromechanical or even purely mechanical.
 Electronic analogue computers were the stimulus to develop the operational amplifier.
 The opamp (or op-amp) is literally an amplifier capable of mathematical operations such as addition and subtraction (and even multiplication/ division using logarithmic amplifiers).
 Needless to say the first opamps used valves.

 All digital signals are limited to a finite number of discrete levels, defined by the number of bits used to represent a numerical value.
 An 8-bit system is limited to 256 discrete values (0-255), and intermediate voltages are not available.
-Conversion routines can perform interpolation (which can include up-sampling), increasing the effective number of bits and calculating the intermediate values by averaging the previous and next binary number.
+Conversion routines can perform interpolation (which can include up-sampling), increasing the effective number of bits or sampling rate, and calculating the intermediate values by averaging the previous and next binary number.
 These 'new' values are not necessarily accurate, because the actual (analogue) signal that was used to obtain the original 8 bits is not available, so the value is a guess.
 It's generally a reasonable guess if the sampling rate is high enough compared to the original signal frequency, but it's still only a calculated probability, and is not the actual value that existed.